 When a loved one has a serious illness, you want to find the right care.
 However, there can be confusion about two similar care approaches: hospice care and palliative care.
-We asked our own Suzanne Karefa-Johnson, MD, a hospice doctor at Florida Hospital, to explain the difference between hospice and palliative care.
+We asked our own Suzanne Karefa-Johnson, MD, a hospice doctor at AdventHealth, to explain the difference between hospice and palliative care.

 Hospice care and palliative care are very similar when it comes to the important issue of caring for patients who are dying, says Dr. Karefa-Johnson.